Eddevinc/files2/wvd-in-a-day/08-Publish-Applications.md

 ## Task 2: Publish Applications from using File Path

+Here we will deploy Microsoft office word by manually providing the path of the word application file which will be in *.exe* format, and also manually providing path of the icon for the application.

 1. Go back to **Applications** under **Manage** blade and then click on **+Add** .